Mr Emirza Adi Syailendra

 Following links control the content below

-Emirza Adi Syailendra is a Senior Analyst at the Indonesia Programme of the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University (NTU), Singapore.
+Emirza Adi Syailendra is a Associate Research Fellow at the Indonesia Programme of the S. Rajaratnam School of International Studies (RSIS), Nanyang Technological University (NTU), Singapore.
 His research covers the issues of the nexus of domestic politics and foreign policy (focusing on Indonesia and China), civil – military relations in Indonesia, strategic culture of the Indonesian military, and democracy and current affairs in Indonesia.
 Recent and forthcoming refereed publications include articles in Asian Security and INDONESIA (Cornell University’s Southeast Asia Program).
 His public affairs commentaries have appeared in many international outlets including Foreign Affairs, China People’s Daily, the Diplomat, Inside Indonesia, and the RSIS Commentary series.
 He obtained his Master Degree in Strategic Studies from the S. Rajaratnam School of International Studies, NTU in 2014.
 He was studying fulltime under the Research Analyst Award from RSIS, while working as a programme associate for two years (2012-2014).

 Areas of Expertise